The choker is in-your complete guide to everything choker

 90s Tattoo Choker Pack

-90s Tattoo Choker Pack by Hello Julie July.
+90s Tattoo Choker Pack.
 See it here.

 These nostalgic favorites are fun and great to wear whilst it’s summer.
 The nineties choker is usually 1-2cm thick and is perfect for everyday wear due to its casual nature.
 This also makes them perfect to pack for a festival or holiday getaway.
 The two that always come to mind are the classic gothic velvet choker attached with a charm and the tattoo necklace we all wanted.